Douglas Robb (schoolmaster): Career

 Antony Wallersteiner of Stowe, and Jane Lunnon of Wimbledon High School.
 The award was won by Lunnon.

 On 30 January 2021, Robb responded in The Daily Telegraph to its recent story "Top private school ‘tarnishes’ its own history with move to honour Cambridge Five spy with blue plaque".
 He said there had been no attempt to pass moral judgment and added "We cannot deny that Donald Maclean attended Gresham’s, despite the harm he caused."

 Since 2016 Robb has been a Trustee of the Thornton-Smith and Plevins Trust, which makes educational grants to young people in distressed circumstances aged between sixteen and nineteen.

+In September 2025, Tatler shortlisted Gresham's for its Tatler Schools Awards 2026 "Best Public School" title, together with Eton, Brighton College, Canford, and Caterham School.
+In October, it was announced that Gresham's had won the title.
+Robb commented "This has been an extraordinary year for Gresham's in what is a very tough climate for many independent schools".

 Personal life

 Robb married Lucinda McFerran the year after his return from Africa and with her has three children.
 His reported interests are travel, shooting, skiing, golf, and team and racquet sports.